-Should I get a custom domain email address for my outbound sales campaigns or should I kick off with a free Gmail one?
+Should I get a custom domain email address for my sales campaigns or should I kick off with a free Gmail one?
 That’s a dilemma that many novice startuppers face.

 To help you decide, I summed up the pros and cons of both free and custom domain email addresses.
 Check which option is a better choice.

 What’s the difference between a free email account and a custom business domain email address?

 You can spot a free email account by its tail.
 That’s the one that ends with an email service provider’s name, for example @gmail.com, @outlook.com or @yahoo.com.